pedropa140/bereal-bot/README.md

 ## Remember
 It’s not about the likes; it’s about capturing life as it is.
-So get ready to embrace the spontaneity! 🎉 Feel free to modify any sections as needed!
+So get ready to embrace the spontaneity! 🎉
 </div>